Grothendieck-Serre in the quasi-split unramified case: The analysis of torsors over

-With \Cref{cor:only-A1} in hand, the finishing touch is the analysis of $G_{\bA^1_R}$-torsors $\sE$ as there.
-For this, we follow \cite{Fed16} but we modify its argument to also include some semilocal cases and take the opportunity to state a more exhaustive version in \Cref{prop:A1-trivial}.
-By the following lemma, the key point is to extend $\sE$ to a $G_{\bP^1_R}$-torsor in such a way that the latter be trivial over the closed $R$-fibers.
+By the following lemma, which generalizes the main result of \cite{Tsy19}, for analyzing a torsor over $\bA^1_R$ the key is to extend it to a torsor over $\bP^1_R$ in such a way that the latter be trivial on closed $R$-fibers.

-\blem For a semilocal ring $R$ and a reductive $R$-group $G$ that is a closed subgroup of some $\GL_{n,\, R}$ \up{a vacuous condition if $R$ is normal or if $G$ is split or semisimple}, every $G_{\bP^1_R}$-torsor $\sE$ whose base change to $\bP^1_{R/\fm}$ is trivial for every maximal ideal $\fm \subset R$ is the base change of a $G$-torsor. \elem
+\blemt For a semilocal ring $R$ and a reductive $R$-group $G$ such that $\rad(G)$ splits over a finite \'{e}tale cover of $\Spec(R)$ \up{a vacuous condition if $R$ is normal, or if $G$ is split, or if $\rad(G)$ is of rank $\le 1$, for instance, if $G$ is semisimple}, every $G_{\bP^1_R}$-torsor $\sE$ whose base change to $\bP^1_{k_\fm}$ is trivial for every maximal ideal $\fm \subset R$ is the base change of a $G$-torsor. \elemt

-\bpf The parenthetical assertion is a special case of \cite{Tho87}*{3.2~(3)}.
+\bpf By \cite{Gil21}*{Theorem 1.1 and Corollary 4.3}, the assumption on $\rad(G)$ is equivalent to requiring that $G$ may be embedded as a closed subgroup of some $\GL_{n,\, R}$ and it holds in the indicated parenthetical cases.
 For the rest, we first use a limit argument to reduce to Noetherian $R$ and then pass to connected components to also assume that $\Spec(R)$ is connected.
 Moreover, we begin with the case $G = \GL_{n,\, R}$, in which we may regard $\sE$ as a vector bundle of rank $n$.